How credit freezes work, what they cost

-For a cost of up to around $30, consumers can prevent identity thieves from opening accounts in their names by "freezing" their credit reports.
+For a cost of up to around $30, you can prevent identity thieves from opening accounts in your name by freezing your credit report.

 "I think for anyone who is extremely concerned about the prospect of identity theft, there is no better tool than a credit freeze," says Joe Ridout, consumer services manager with the nonprofit consumer rights group Consumer Action.
 That's especially true for the elderly, who may already have all the credit they need but still remain susceptible to fraud.